DIY Brand Design Tools

 In fact there’s a real case for just having a simple text logo to begin with, so that your logo doesn’t cramp your style if your business evolves or changes in the future.

-Or if you must, grab a bunch of templates from Creative Market – here’ a great example of customisable logo templates.
+Or if you must, grab a bunch of templates from Creative Market (affiliate link) – here’ a great example of customisable logo templates.

 Look at Marie Forleo, she has a super simple logo and is a huge brand.